Nonclassical States for Non-Hermitian Hamiltonians with the Oscillator Spectrum: Non-Hermitian oscillators

+so that $\Psi_B(x)$ is uniquely bi-normalized to 1 by the constant $(\vert \theta \vert^2 + \vert \mu \vert^2)^{-1}$.
+An additional property of the bi-orthogonal superpositions is that the values of their real and imaginary parts, as well as the values of the corresponding probability densities, are shorter than those obtained from the conventional approach.
+We show this property in Fig.~\ref{Figsuper} for the superpositions (\ref{phin}) and (\ref{phib}) with $n=0$, $m=1$, $\vert \theta \vert = \vert \mu \vert = 1/\sqrt 2$, and three different values of the phase-shift $\delta$.
+Formally, one may say that $\Psi(x)$ and $\Psi_B(x)$ represent two different superpositions of the states $\psi_{n+1}(x)$ and $\psi_{m+1}(x)$.
+In the sequel we shall take full advantage of the mathematical simplifications offered by the bi-orthogonal approach.

-Following \cite{Ros17}, it can be shown that there exists at least two different algebras of operators associated with the eigenstates of the Hamiltonian $H_{\lambda}$.
-In this section, we summarize the properties of these algebras.
-For the sake of simplicity, from now and onwards on we use the Dirac's notation to represent the states of the system.
+$\bullet$ {\bf Operator algebras.} It can be shown that there exist at least two different algebras of operators associated with the eigenstates of the complex-valued oscillator $V_{\lambda}(x)$ \cite{Zel19}.
+They are generated by two different pairs of ladder operators (see Appendix~\ref{ApA} for details).
+The first pair, ${\cal A}$ and ${\cal A}^+$, together with the Hamiltonian $H_{\lambda}$, satisfy the {\em quadratic polynomial} (Heisenberg) algebra